 Vitamin K is needed by our bodies for clotting and prevents bleeding.
 Babies are born with only small amounts of vitamin K and breast milk has low concentrations of vitamin K. As a result, babies may be at risk of serious bleeding problems early in their life.
 We recommend that you consent for your baby to have an injection of Vitamin K soon after birth.
 This is given as a once of dose.

 Vitamin K can be given by mouth though most parents choose the one of injection.
 When vitamin K is given by mouth three doses are required.
 The first dose at birth, second on day three and then in one month the final dose.

 Hepatitis B vaccination

-Hepatitis B is a serious illness caused by a virus and affects the liver.
-When Hepatitis B is contracted he person may not appear ill, and be carried in the blood for many years.
+Hepatitis B is a serious illness caused by a virus that affects the liver.
+When Hepatitis B is contracted, the person may not appear ill, and be carried in the blood for many years.
 They can pass the illness onto others.
 People who carry Hepatitis B have a high risk of liver cancer or liver failure later in life.

 We recommend that you have your baby immunised at birth and then your baby will have three further doses of the immunisation as part of the immunisation program.

 With parents’ consent all babies are screened for rare but serious medical conditions.
 Ideally, the test is carried out between 48 and 72 hours.
 The test is a heel prick, blood test.
 The blood is collected on a card and the card sent to the Screening Laboratory in Melbourne.
 The test can be performed in hospital or in your home if you have been discharged.
 The main diseases being screened for are;

 - Hypothyroidism (thyroid deficiency)